f4bD3v/humanitas/README.md

 humanitas
 =========

-A commodity price & supply prediction framework for developing countries
+A monitoring & prediction toolset for volatile commodity prices in developing countries